What is the CONCATENATE Function?

 We get the following result:

-While analyzing and presenting data, we may often need to join values in a way that includes commas, spaces, various punctuation marks or other characters such as a hyphen or slash.
-To do this, all we need to do is include the character we want in your concatenation formula, but we need to enclose that character in quotation marks.
-Few examples are shown below:
+While analyzing and presenting data, we may often need to join values in a way that includes commas, spaces, various punctuation marks, or other characters such as a hyphen or slash.
+To do this, all we need to do is include the character we want in our concatenation formula, but we need to enclose that character in quotation marks.
+A few examples are shown below:

-Sometimes our data would need to be separated by a line break instead of spaces or character as shown in the previous examples.
+Sometimes our data needs to be separated by a line break instead of spaces or a character as shown in the previous examples.
 The most common example is merging mailing addresses imported from a .csv file or PDF file.